Policies and Procedures

 When a student changes a major, it may affect the student's financial aid eligibility.
 Therefore, students contemplating changing their majors should seek advice from their financial aid counselors.

 It is also recommended that students meet periodically with their financial aid counselors to review their academic plans and the effect on financial aid eligibility.
 Additional information about these requirements is available on our website.
-Ultimately, it is the student's responsibility to be aware of the regulations affecting financial aid eligibility, and it is the Financial Aid Office's responsibility to apply the rules that determine aid eligibility.
+Ultimately, it is the student's responsibility to be aware of the regulations affecting financial aid eligibility, and it is the responsibility of the Office of Financial Aid and Scholarships to apply the rules that determine aid eligibility.

 New York State Financial Aid Programs